QuantEcon/python_lecture_sandpit/source/rst/geom_series.rst

     import sympy as sp
     from sympy import init_printing

-    #creates algebraic symbols that can be used in an algebraic expression.
+    #creates algebraic symbols that can be used in an algebraic expression
     g,r,x0=sp.symbols('g,r,x0')
     G=(1+g)
     R=(1+r)